kripikroli/dev_bitcoinminer/_posts/2013-04-09-what-time-is-it.md

 featured:
 layout: post
 ---

-Party time?
-It’s good to be a part of the Bitcoin network right now.
+<p>Party time?
+It’s good to be a part of the Bitcoin network right now.<p>